parblelabs/parble-python/docs/user_guide.rst

     with open("files/demo.pdf", "rb") as f:
         file = sdk.files.post_file(f, "demo.pdf", "application/pdf")

-    # If you want to send the file to a specific inbox, you can also choose to pass an inbox id explicitly during upload
+    # If you want to send the file to a specific inbox, you can pass the inbox id during upload
     file = sdk.files.post("files/demo.pdf", inbox_id="<your_inbox_id>")

     # Or with a file-like object
     with open("files/demo.pdf", "rb") as f:
         file = sdk.files.post_file(f, "demo.pdf", "application/pdf", inbox_id="<your_inbox_id>")

     # Print the returned file id
     print(file.id)